-The Mosque of Amr Ibn al-As might not be the grandest mosque or most famous mosque, but it’s the first mosque ever built in Africa, and certainly worth a visit.
+The Mosque of Amr Ibn al-As might not be the grandest mosque or most famous mosque, and you may not see in included in all of our different Cairo tour packages, but it was the first mosque ever built in Africa, and certainly worth a visit.

 Few buildings or historic sites in Egypt are less than a few hundred years in age, and many are “firsts” or “lasts” of their kind.
 The Mosque of Amr Ibn al-As is certainly one of these Egyptian rarities.
 In fact, It was the very first mosque built in Egypt, and throughout all of Africa for that matter.